-Website stats down?
+Are your website’s statistics down?
 Maybe you haven’t updated your website to conform to Google’s mobile-first indexing?
-Here’s how to do mobile-friendly SEO to create a Smartphone-friendly website and improve your stats.
+Here’s how to do mobile-friendly SEO to create a smartphone-friendly website and improve your stats.

 Google’s mobile-first indexing sent the internet into a coding frenzy.
-While bigger companies and tech firms quickly adapted, some businesses and/or organizations are still struggling until now to update their respective websites.
+While bigger companies and tech firms quickly adapted, some businesses and/or organizations are still struggling to update their respective websites.

-In the event that your company or you are one of them, you need to read this guide to make a mobile version of your website and create tailored content on mobile to restore or even improve on your website’s mobile SEO ranking, well, STAT.
+In the event that your company or you are one of them, you need to read this guide to make a mobile version of your website and create tailored content for mobile to restore or even improve your website’s mobile SEO ranking, well, STAT.

 - What in the world is Google’s mobile-first indexing?